A Curriculum for

 In the daily living out of our Catholic faith, we aim to ensure that religious education and spiritual development permeate every aspect of the curriculum, so that it is explicit and implicit within the taught curriculum.
 Rooted in prayer and lived out in the daily life of the school, children are supported, through the curriculum, to grow in faith and deepen their relationships with God and each other.
 We recognise R.E as a core subject, so we adhere to a diocesan-wide curriculum, ‘God Matters’.
 We also recognise that parents are the primary educators of the faith and we work closely with the local parish and community in embedding these strong links.
 We foster an ethos of serving both individuals and society.

 In planning the curriculum, the range of social and economic backgrounds of our families is recognised.
-The school is the primary school for the Catholic parish of St Peter and the Winchester Martyrs and as such there is a wide geographical spread to its the catchment area.
+The school is the primary school for the Catholic parish of St Peter and the Winchester Martyrs and as such there is a wide geographical spread to its catchment area.
 Families come from as far as Sutton Scotney in the north, Colden Common in the south, Stockbridge in the west and Itchen Abbas in the east.
 In Winchester, the school is situated next to the Stanmore Estate – which using indicators for multiple deprivation (IMD), is amongst the bottom 30% of most deprived areas nationally, whereas the majority of Winchester and its environs are in the top 10% of least deprived areas nationally.
-The school has a falling roll of Catholics (Year 6 - 90%, EYFS - 68% with one year group in KS1 only have 54% of children who are baptised Catholics).
-This is combined with an increasing number of pupils from Stanmore Estate.
-Currently, 25% of the pupils in the school have English as an additional language with a spread of 25 first languages.
+The school has a falling roll of Catholics (Year 6 - 71%, EYFS - 41%).
+The overall percentage of Catholics in the school is 57%.
+This is combined with an increasing number of pupils from Stanmore Estate and social housing in Winchester Village and other areas.
+Currently, 23% of the pupils in the school have English as an additional language with a spread of 30 first languages.

 By recognising the diversity of background of our families and the variety of strengths and needs our children bring, the development of the whole child is a key priority.
 The pastoral support given to children so they can access the curriculum is strong.
-Nurture group sits at heart of our school and is one way that allows vulnerable children to access their learning and curriculum entitlement.
-The school has a further range of systems that support the emotional and mental well-being of children including: lunchtime homework and ‘chill out’ clubs.
-We also provide signposting to parents for further sources of support.
+Our nurture group sits at the heart of our school and is one way that allows vulnerable children to access their learning and curriculum entitlement.
+The school has a further range of systems that support the emotional and mental well-being of children including a newly appointed Child and Family Support Worker.

 Our Curriculum is planned to enable all children to develop good learning habits for life.